Prof. Dr. Nathalie Voser

 m +41 79 222 28 41

 Nathalie Voser is a founding partner of rothorn legal.
 She has acted as counsel and arbitrator in a vast number of arbitrations under many major institutional rules.
-She has also advised and represented clients in arbitration related state court matters (such as setting-aside proceedings before the Swiss Supreme Court) and in complex multi-jurisdictional disputes before Swiss or foreign state courts.
+She has also advised and represented clients in arbitration-related state court matters (such as setting-aside proceedings before the Swiss Supreme Court) and in complex multi-jurisdictional disputes before Swiss and foreign state courts.

-Nathalie Voser is actively involved in the work of arbitration institutions: she is a current member of the ICC Arbitration Commission for the Swiss ICC National Committee, an immediate Vice President of the London Court of International Arbitration (LCIA), and was the president of the European User’s Council of the LCIA.
-She is an immediate past board member of the Swiss Arbitration Association and of the Vienna International Arbitration Chamber (VIAC), and was also a member of the board of the Swedish Arbitration Institute (SCC).
+Nathalie Voser is actively involved in the work of arbitral institutions.
+Nathalie was recently appointed to the Advisory Board of the Japanese Commercial Arbitration Association (JCAA).
+She currently serves as Vice-Chair of the ICC Commission on Arbitration and ADR, and is a member of the ICC Arbitration Commission for the Swiss ICC National Committee.
+In the past, she acted as Vice President of the London Court of International Arbitration (LCIA), as President of the European User’s Council of the LCIA, as Board Member of the Swiss Arbitration Association, as Board Member of the Vienna International Arbitration Chamber (VIAC), and Board Member of the Swedish Arbitration Institute (SCC).

-Nathalie has assisted in a significant way in various arbitration related projects, such as the 2004 IBA Conflict of Interest Guidelines, the 2012 ICC Arbitration Rules revision, and the 2017 SCC Rules revision.
-Until early 2022 she was co-heading the Taskforce of the IBA Arbitration Committee entrusted with the revision of the IBA Rules on the Taking of evidence.
+Nathalie has played a major role in various arbitration-related projects such as the 2004 IBA Conflict of Interest Guidelines, the 2012 ICC Arbitration Rules revision, and the 2017 SCC Rules revision.
+Until early 2022, she co-headed the Taskforce of the IBA Arbitration Committee entrusted with the revision of the 2020 IBA Rules on the Taking of Evidence.

-Finally, Nathalie is the author of many arbitration-related articles and of a leading textbook in arbitration which appeared in its 4th edition in March 2021.
-The 5th edition is currently in preparation.
+Finally, Nathalie is author of several arbitration-related articles and of a leading arbitration textbook, the 5th edition of which was published in February 2024.

 Experience (Excerpt)

-• Representing an internationally renowned seller of turbines for offshore electricity production in a dispute regarding alleged delays, defects, and further shortcomings in the context of the construction of a large offshore oil platform
+• Representing an internationally renowned seller of turbines for offshore electricity production in a dispute regarding alleged delays, defects, and further shortcomings in the context of the construction of a large offshore oil platform.
+The arbitration is governed by the laws of England and Wales and the seat is London, England.

-• Representing an Israeli company (and its international parent company) in several arbitration acting as EPC contractor of a large scale solar thermal power station in an ICC arbitration regarding a dispute against one of its subcontractors concerning mechanical, electrical and piping erection work
+• Representing an Israeli company (and its international parent company) in several arbitrations acting as an EPC contractor of a large scale solar thermal power station in an ICC arbitration regarding a dispute against one of its subcontractors concerning mechanical, electrical and piping erection work.
+The arbitration is governed by Israeli law and the seat is Tel Aviv, Israel.

-• Co-arbitrator in ad hoc UNCITRAL arbitration concerning a dispute over the exercise of an option right in a long-term natural resources delivery contract governed by Dutch law with seat in Zurich.
+• Co-arbitrator in ad hoc UNCITRAL arbitration concerning a dispute over the exercise of an option right in a long-term natural resources delivery contract.
+The arbitration is governed by the law of The Netherlands and the seat is in Zurich, Switzerland.

-• Presiding arbitrator in ICC arbitration regarding a complex, multi-party high stake joint venture dispute governed by Chilean law regarding an airport infra-structure project with seat in Geneva
+• Presiding arbitrator in ICC arbitration regarding a complex, multi-party high stake joint venture dispute regarding an airport infrastructure project.
+The arbitration is governed by Italian and Chilean law and the seat is Geneva, Switzerland.

-• Presiding arbitrator in DIS Rules arbitration, involving two German companies in a dispute regarding price adaptation under a long-term gas storage agreement; German seat and German law applicable
+• Presiding arbitrator in DIS Rules arbitration, involving two German companies in a dispute regarding price adaptation under a long-term gas storage agreement.
+The arbitration is governed by German law and the seat is Cologne, Germany.

 Qualifications

-Nathalie Voser graduated summa cum laude from the University of Basel, she was admitted to the bar in Switzerland in 1990.
-In 1992, she became a juris doctor with summa cum laude and in 1994 earned an LL.M. from Columbia University (New York) with honors.
-In 2005, she received the venia docendi for private law, conflicts of laws and comparative law and, in 2014, she was awarded the title of Professor in private law, arbitration law, private international law and comparative law by the University of Basel, where she regularly teaches courses in commercial arbitration and other areas of Swiss private law.
+Nathalie Voser graduated summa cum laude from the University of Basel and was admitted to the bar in Switzerland in 1990.
+She became a juris doctor with summa cum laude in 1992 and obtained an LL.M. with honors from Columbia University (New York) in 1994.
+In 2005, she received the venia docendi for private law, conflict of laws and comparative law, and in 2014, she was awarded the title of Professor in private law, arbitration law, private international law and comparative law by the University of Basel, where she regularly teaches courses in commercial arbitration and other areas of Swiss private law.

 Publications (Excerpt)

-• International Arbitration – Comparative and Swiss Perspectives, 4th, Zurich: Schulthess, Baden-Baden: Nomos, 2021 (co-authored with Daniel Girsberger)
+• International Arbitration – Comparative and Swiss Perspectives, 5th ed., Zurich: Schulthess, Baden-Baden: Nomos, 2024 (co-authored with Daniel Girsberger)

 • The Consequences of Achmea on Arbitrations Seated in Switzerland, in: The future of Investment Treaty Arbitration in the EU: Intra-EU BITs, the Energy Charter Treaty, and the Multilateral Investment Court, C. Baltag/A. Stanic (ed.), Wolter Kluwer 2020, pp. 115 – 142 (co-authored with Sebastiano Nessi)